 Washing your hands often will help protect you from germs.

 Avoid touching your eyes, nose or mouth.
-Germs are often spread when a person touches something that has with germs and then touches his or her eyes, nose, or mouth.
+Germs are often spread when a person touches something with germs and then touches his or her eyes, nose, or mouth.

 Consider carrying some alcohol based hand sanitizer with you if you may not be able to get to a sink to wash your hands.